 There are so many different IPAM tools out there and knowing which one is right for your business can be a daunting prospect.
 To help you decide, I’ve made a list of paid and free IPAM tools to assist you with the management of the network in your small business or large enterprise.
 My top choice is SolarWinds® IP Address Manager, due to its extensive feature list, intuitive and integrated user interface, and ability to manage IP, DHCP, and DNS info, all from a centralized console.

-Top IPAM Software Picks for 2020
+Top IPAM Software Picks

 Paid: IP Address Manager

 My favorite IPAM tool is SolarWinds IP Address Manager, as it’s very versatile and can suit both large enterprises and smaller businesses.
 This IP scanning solution offers all the features you need for automated and integrated DHCP, DNS, and IP address management.
 This tool makes it simple to monitor IP addresses and flag subnet capacity issues well before performance becomes a problem.